 Try these suggestions to strengthen your teeth and prevent cavities

-1. Do jaw exercise and swallow saliva
+1. Do jaw exercise and swallow saliva to prevent cavities

 Do this jaw exercise every day by biting your teeth together several times.
 Gently bite your teeth together around 10 repetitions in the beginning, then gradually increase to 50 repetitions.
 This exercise helps increase the stability of gum tissues and blood flow to the gums and face, therefore, making your teeth stronger.
 It’s also good for your health to swallow the saliva after the exercise, as this can help prevent cavities.

-2. Rinse your mouth with tea after meals
+2. Rinse your mouth with tea after meals to prevent cavities

 Rinse your mouth with tea after meals to wash away food particles lodged in your mouth and between your teeth.
 Tea contains high levels of fluorine, which is good for helping prevent cavities.
 In addition, the catechin polyphenols in tea have a great ability to scavenge free radicals and decrease Streptococcus mutans, which is the main cause of cavities.

-3. Rub your gums
+3. Rub your gums to prevent cavities

 Rub your gums twice a day, in the morning and in the evening, to avoid receding gums.
-By doing so, the blood flow to gums, jawbone, and pulps can be improved.
+By doing so, the blood flow to the gums, jawbone, and pulps can be improved.
 There are two ways to rub gums.

 a) Put your forefinger on your cheek over the mouth gum.
 Rub your cheek in a circular motion.